mysterious-coding/base_entranced/README.md

 This also works with votes; you can do `/callvote g_redTeam <teamName>`.
 Enable this vote with `/g_allow_vote_customTeams`.

 ####`/g_forceDTechItems`
 This cvar helps custom team/class overrides by adding some extra weapons/items to the defense tech.
 Note: these do NOT apply to Korriban.
 The mod is hardcoded to ignore these values for Korriban.
-This cvar is only used when custom teams are in use, an does not affect any classes that already have demp/shield.
+This cvar is only used when custom teams are in use, and does not affect any classes that already have demp/shield.

 0 = no additional weapons/items